glideroggan/dream/readme.md

 ```

 # PERFORMANCE
-- We could move the mocks into their own entrypoints, then we would only download them if needed
+- ✔️We could move the mocks into their own entrypoints, then we would only download them if needed

 # FEATURES
 - account-widget